Three-age system: The savagery and civilization of Sir John Lubbock

 It was to be a full generation before British archaeology caught up with the Danish.
 When it did, the leading figure was another multi-talented man of independent means: John Lubbock, 1st Baron Avebury.
 After reviewing the Three-age System from Lucretius to Thomsen, Lubbock improved it and took it to another level, that of cultural anthropology.
 Thomsen had been concerned with techniques of archaeological classification.
 Lubbock found correlations with the customs of savages and civilization.

 In his 1865 book, Prehistoric Times, Lubbock divided the Stone Age in Europe, and possibly nearer Asia and Africa, into the Palaeolithic and the Neolithic:

-By "drift" Lubbock meant river-drift, the alluvium deposited by a river.
+By "drift", Lubbock meant river-drift, the alluvium deposited by a river.
 For the interpretation of Palaeolithic artifacts, Lubbock, pointing out that the times are beyond the reach of history and tradition, suggests an analogy, which was adopted by the anthropologists.
 Just as the paleontologist uses modern elephants to help reconstruct fossil pachyderms, so the archaeologist is justified in using the customs of the "non-metallic savages" of today to understand "the early races which inhabited our continent."
-He devotes three chapters to this approach, covering the "modern savages" of the Indian and Pacific Oceans and the Western Hemisphere, but something of a deficit in what would be called today his correct professionalism reveals a field yet in its infancy:
+He devotes three chapters to this approach, covering the "modern savages" of the Indian and Pacific Oceans and the Western Hemisphere, concluding: